Teoroo-CMC/PiNN_lab/README.md

 The lab runs on Jupyter notebooks, and you are required to do this lab by writing Python code.
-You are not required to install anything on your computer, but if you do not know about Python or Jupyter notebooks, it's good that you read something about them before hand.
-The lab contains two notebooks to help you getting started with Python and Jupyter notebooks, you can go through them in advance.
+You are not required to install anything on your computer, but if you do not know about Python or Jupyter notebooks, it's good that you read something about them beforehand.
+The lab contains two notebooks to help you to get started with Python and Jupyter notebooks, you can go through them in advance.

 In addition, here's a list of resources you can read about

 - This [tutorial](https://cs231n.github.io/python-numpy-tutorial/)
   covers Python, Numpy and Matplotlib, which also runs on Colab.
-- The official documenation of [Python](https://docs.python.org/3/tutorial/),
+- The official documentation of [Python](https://docs.python.org/3/tutorial/),
   [Numpy](https://docs.scipy.org/doc/numpy/user/quickstart.html),
   [Matplotlib](https://matplotlib.org/tutorials/index.html)
   and [TensorFlow](https://www.tensorflow.org/tutorials) include both